navin-parthipan/navin-parthipan/README.md

 - 👋 Hi, I’m @navin-parthipan
 - 👨🏻‍🎓 Pre-final year B.Tech IT student in BIT
 - 👀 I’m interested in learning new technical skills
-- 🌱 I’m currently learning Java, DSA & Blockchain Projects
+- 🌱 I’m currently learning Java, DSA & working on Blockchain Projects
 - 📫 How to reach me : www.linkedin.com/in/navinparthipan

 <!---